migamake/slicker-template/README.md

 ### HTML/CSS/JS/

 Typically files live in `site` directory where everything outside `templates` folder will be considered either content or static file.
-Everything with `.md` extension wil be converted to `.html` if not specified.
-One can have following structure mapped to current generator setup.
+Everything with `.md` extension wil be converted to `.html` if not specified differently.
+Here is example structure  mapped to the current generator configuration.

 ```
 ├── 404.md